Principal curvatures and parallel surfaces of wave fronts: Preliminaries

-is called the {\it signed area density function} (cf. \cite{krsuy,suy}).
-By the definition of $\lambda$, $S(f)=\lambda^{-1}(0)$ holds.
-We call $p\in S(f)$ a {\it non-degenerate} if $d\lambda(p)\neq0$.
-Let $p$ be non-degenerate.
-Then there exists a regular curve $\gamma:(-\epsilon,\epsilon)\to V$ with $\gamma(0)=p$ such that $\gamma$ locally parametrizes $S(f)$.
-Moreover, there exists a vector field $\eta$ such that $df(\eta)=\bm{0}$ along $\gamma$.
-We call $\gamma$ and $\eta$ the {\it singular curve} and the {\it null vector field}, respectively.
 A non-degenerate singular point $p$ is said to be of the \textit{first kind} if $\eta(0)$ is transverse to $\gamma'(0)$, that is, $\det(\gamma',\eta)(0)\neq0$.
 Otherwise, it is said to be of the \textit{second kind} (\cite{msuy}).
 Moreover, we call a non-degenerate singular point of the second kind {\it admissible} if the singular curve consists of points of the first kind except at $p$.
-Otherwise, we call $p$ the {\it non-admissible}.
+Otherwise, we call $p$ {\it non-admissible}.